Concordium/concordium-base/smart-contracts/docs/src/guides/compile-module.rst

 Removing host information from build
 ====================================

-The compiled Wasm module contains information from the host machine building the binary; information such as the absolute path of ``.cargo``.
+The compiled Wasm module can contain information from the host machine building the binary; information such as the absolute path of the ``.cargo`` directory.

-For most people this is not sensitive information, but it is important to be aware of.
+For most people this is not sensitive information, but it is important to be aware of it.

-The paths can be inspected by running:
+On Linux the paths can be inspected by running:

 .. code-block:: console